israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     There is nothing special about JavaScript arrays and the properties that cause this.
     JavaScript properties that begin with a digit cannot be referenced with dot notation; and must be accessed using bracket notation.

+For example, if you had an object with a property named '3d'

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.